ragdata-archive/multil.ink/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have discovered a vulnerability or exploit and ensured it happens on the latest commit, please reach out to `c@chse.dev`
+If you believe you have discovered a vulnerability or exploit and ensured it happens on the latest commit, please reach out to the project owner's email.

 **Do not make a GitHub Issue for a security vulnerability.**